 Selecting the Best Mediator for Family Mediation in Utah

 This probably goes without saying, but selecting the right mediator to perform your custody mediation is essential.
-There’s a few questions you should be asking:
+There are a few questions you should be asking:

 - How much experience do you have mediating family law, divorce, or custody cases?
 Experience matters and sometimes you have to pay for it.
 Be willing to pay a little extra for a little more experience.
 Paying more money up front could save you thousands of dollars.
 If you hire an inexperienced mediator, and your case doesn’t settle because of it, you may end up spending thousands in attorney fees.